ImplFerris/red-book/src/embedded-graphics/draw-target.md

 Finally, if the index is within the framebuffer length, we set the framebuffer byte at that index to 1 if the pixel color is on, or 0 if it is off.
 This updates the local framebuffer to reflect the pixel changes requested by the draw operation.

-If we apply this to the example pixel position (5, 2), where device = 0, row = 2, and col = 5, the index is calculated as:
+If we apply this to the example pixel position (5, 2), where device_index = 0, row = 2, and col = 5, the index is calculated as:

 ```rust
 index = 0 * 64 + 2 * 8 + 5 = 21